Reading Time: 7 minutes

 Saturday-Upper Body and Medium Sprints

-Lifters who want to prioritize sprint performance:
+Lifters who want to prioritize speed and sprint performance:

 Monday-Short Sprints (Speed)